We have a series of the questions we are often asked of us. We have added them here with the answer to help everybody.

 What is the ILC Provider Readiness Project?

-The ILC Provider Readiness Project will help Queenslanders be prepared for ILC activity in the state.
-The project will deliver a variety of workshops, resources, tools and information to help you prepare, and strengthen your capacity to promote social and economic inclusion for people with a disability in your community.
+The ILC Provider Readiness Project, known as Inclusion Ready, is helping Queenslanders be prepared for ILC activity in the state.
+The project is delivering a variety of workshops, resources, tools and information to help you prepare, and strengthen your capacity to promote social and economic inclusion for people with a disability in your community.

 You can be part of project conversation online using #inclusionready and stay up-to-date with the latest workshops, resources, tools and supports.